 Any loan funds that you must return, you (or your parent for a Direct PLUS Loan) repay in accordance with the terms of the promissory note.
 That is, you make scheduled payments to the holder of the loan over a period of time.

-Any amount of unearned grant funds that you must return is called an overpayment.
-The maximum amount of a grant overpayment that you must repay is half of the grant funds you received or were scheduled to receive.
+Any amount of unearned grant funds you must return is an overpayment.
+The maximum amount of a grant overpayment you must repay is half of the grant funds you received or were scheduled to receive.
 You do not have to repay a grant overpayment if the original amount of the overpayment is $50 or less.
-You must make arrangements with your Marietta College or the Department of Education to return the unearned grant funds.
+You must arrange to return the unearned grant funds to Marietta College or the Department of Education.

 Financial Aid Withdrawal Time Frame